import casadi as cs

 lbw.extend([0.0, 1.0])

-we create a local control \(u_k\) to integrate over \(t_k\) to \(t_{k+1}\), which is a free variable in the NLP problem, thus it must be added to
+We create a local control \(u_k\) to integrate over \(t_k\) to \(t_{k+1}\), which is a free variable in the NLP problem; thus, it must be added to

 for k in range(nk):